ChartIQ/chartiq-react-app/README.md

 ```

 ## Notes
-- This application will only run from `127.0.0.1`, `localhost`, and the explicit list of domains set on your particular chartIQ library license.
+- This application will only run from `127.0.0.1`, `localhost`, and the explicit list of domains set on your particular ChartIQ library license.
 If you need to bind webpack dev server to a different host, like `http://0.0.0.0`, please contact your Account Manager to have those additional domains added to your license.